godlesscherry/intraday-risk-manager/README.md

 ## Usage
 ### Login
 To start using the application, navigate to the login page and authenticate using your Upstox credentials.
 This will generate an access token that is used for subsequent API requests.

-### Viewing Order Book
-Visit the order book page to view the list of orders placed for the current day, including details such as price, quantity, status, and transaction type.

 ### Monitoring Risk Management Violations
 The main page provides a summary of risk management violations based on your trading rules.
 Ensure you review these violations to stay compliant with your trading strategy.